kswng/LLGsolver-Julia/README.md

-# Landau-Lifshits-Gilbert
+# Landau-Lifshits-Gilbert simulator
-LLG simulator for square lattice magnets written in Julia
+LLG simulator for square lattice magnets written in Julia.

+Using the 4th order Runge-Kutta method for solving the linearlized LLG eq.